geewizz246/dbms2-project/README.md

-# niggas.indian.degrees
+# dbms2-project

-How these men aint make no readme
+Add a comments collection or aint wont work